-Delaware has adopted the Uniform Trade Secrets Act.
-This act protects the ownership of trade secrets, defined as information, including a formula, pattern, compilation, program, device, method, technique, or process, that (i) derives independent economic value from not being generally known to, and not readily ascertainable by proper means by, other persons, and (ii) is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.
+Delaware has adopted the Uniform Trade Secrets Act, which protects the ownership of trade secrets.
+Trade secrets are information, including a formula, pattern, compilation, program, device, method, technique, or process, that

+- derives independent economic value from not being generally known to, and not readily ascertainable by proper means by, other persons, and - is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.

-An action for misappropriation of a trade secret must be brought within three years after the misappropriation has been or should have been discovered by the exercise of reasonable diligence.
-Delaware's Uniform Trade Secrets Act authorizes injunctive relief for actual or threatened misappropriation.
-Complainants also may seek monetary damages for actual loss and unjust enrichment, or a reasonable royalty in lieu of other measures of monetary damages.
+The owner of a trade secret may enforce its rights by a misappropriation action for the wrongful acquisition, disclosure, or use of a trade secret.
+Injunctions, monetary damages for actual loss and unjust enrichment, and a reasonable royalty in lieu of other measures of monetary damages are available forms of relief for misappropriation.
 Exemplary damages are available for willful and malicious misappropriation in the amount of twice the actual damages.
 The prevailing party may recover attorneys' fees for claims and motions made in bad faith and for those misappropriations deemed to be willful and malicious.
-Delaware courts will take reasonable precautions to protect under the act trade secrets that are the subject of litigation.
+Delaware courts will take reasonable precautions to preserve the secrecy of trade secrets that are the subject of litigation.